joeylmaalouf/CA15-Lab-0/Lab1/report.md

 ### Work Plan Reflection
 We took far longer than expected on each and every one of our work sections, leading us to the idea that we should allot far more time than we initially expect to.
-We expected the logical, mathematical, and shifting operations to take 1 hour per category, but they instead took 6, 5, and 1 respectively.
+We expected the logical, mathematical, and shifting operations to take 1 hour per category, but they instead took 9, 7, and 3 respectively.
+The insane idiosyncrasies of Verilog, as well as errors in our assumptions about the way that we would be able to manipulate the code, hampered out ability to construct the circuits that we had fully designed well within our estimated time frame.